 Tailoring finance to promote leadership and growth

-We are also enabling SMEs to access business advice in Croatia, Cyprus, Romania and Russia.
-The Bank works together with local consultants and international advisers on projects in strategy, financial management, quality management, international certification and other areas that help small firms improve their performance, become more competitive and grow.Expand to read more
+We are also enabling SMEs to access business advice in Croatia, Bulgaria, Romania and Greece.
+The EBRD works together with local consultants and international advisers on projects in strategy, financial management, quality management, international certification and other areas that help small firms improve their performance, become more competitive and grow.Expand to read more

-In 2017, we undertook a total of 179 advisory projects across these four countries, with 45 of the assignments in Russia where we concluded our remaining advisory operations.
-In these relatively advanced consultancy markets, we work to promote more sophisticated advisory services, for example in energy and resource efficiency, export promotion and financial enhancement, while also training local consultants to build their skills in these fields.
+In 2018, we undertook a total of 118 advisory projects across these four countries.
+In these relatively advanced consultancy markets, we work to promote more sophisticated advisory services – for example, in energy and resource efficiency, export promotion and financial enhancement – while also training local consultants to build their skills in these fields.

 Joint EBRD and EIB programme to provide advisory support to SMEs in Bulgaria, Greece and Romania

-The programme mobilises a combination of advisory services, working with local consultants and international advisers, to help small businesses transform their businesses and grow.
-During 2017, the EBRD has already implemented 31 projects with local consultants or international advisers in Romania, whilst in Bulgaria and Greece, the EBRD largely focused on mobilising the resources to set up the Programme, with projects in these two countries due to start in 2018.
+The programme mobilises a combination of advisory services, working with local consultants and international advisers, to help small enterprises transform their business and grow.
+During 2018, the EBRD implemented over 100 projects with local consultants or international advisers.

 Promoting women's entrepreneurship in Croatia

 In Croatia, our Women in Business programme is helping businesswomen access finance and know-how to expand their enterprises.Expand to read more